abinit/abipy_book/abipy_book/elastic/lesson_elastic.md

 this does not mean you should use them for production calculations (there must be a reason why the directory is called **Psps_for_tests**).

-There are 16 valence electrons per unit cell hence `nband` has been set to 8 (yes, we are dealing with a non-magnetic semiconductor):
+There are 16 valence electrons per unit cell hence {{nband}} has been set to 8 (yes, we are dealing with a non-magnetic semiconductor):

 ```{code-cell}